stuycs-gh-classrooms/09-nextcs-p01-poopies/README.md

 ### Necessary Features
 What are the core features that your program should have?
 These should be things that __must__ be implemented in order to make the program useable/playable, not extra features that could be added to make the program more interesting/fun.

+Screen -- creates screen

 Slider -- to control using the keys and/or the mouse.

 Ball -- bounces off sliders and collides with bricks to make them dissappear.

-Bricks -- create bricks using arrays/class that sets them up in order and lave space margins between each brick
+Bricks -- create bricks that are set up in order and lave space margins between each brick

 collistionChecker -- checks if an object has touched another object